RackHD/docs/docs/rackhd/packaging_and_deployment.rst

 the machines it is PXE booting a network provided with DHCP, TFTP, and HTTP and a "northbound" network where RackHD exposes the APIs for automation and interaction.
 This basic setup was created to allow and encourage separation of traffic for PXE booting nodes and API controls.
-The example setup in :doc:`getting_started` shows a minimal configuration.
+The example setup in :doc:`../getting_started` shows a minimal configuration.

 Security Constraints